The Board conducts its work through committees including, but not limited to: Annual Conference, Programs, Scholarships

 Senior Vice President, Business

 Khadijah Sharif-Drinkard recently joined The Walt Disney Company as Senior Vice President, Business Affairs, ABC News - where she will lead the department.
 In her most recent role, she served as Senior Vice President, Business and Legal Affairs at ViacomCBS, where she oversaw deal making for unscripted programming, music programming, tent poles, award shows, specials, and news across BET Networks.
-She is a strong business partner with broad expertise in media and entertainment and leads a bi-coastal team that structures and negotiates a wide variety of complex transactions in connection with the development, production, acquisition and distribution of content across platforms.
+She is a strong business partner with broad expertise in media and entertainment and has successfully led diverse teams who have structured and negotiated a wide variety of complex transactions for the development, production, acquisition and distribution of content across platforms.
 Her experience as a skilled business executive and deal maker were paramount in closing deals for a number of high-profile projects, including, The New Edition mini-series (the highest rated show ever on BET), The Bobby Brown Story and in bringing the Black Girls Rock! franchise to BET.
 Prior to working at BET Networks, Khadijah served as Vice President, Senior Counsel at Nickelodeon where she helped to launch such hits as Dora the Explorer, Diego and The Backyardigans.

 Khadijah is a graduate of Class XXII of the Women in Cable Telecommunications’ (WICT) Betsy Magness Leadership Institute, a premier leadership program for women in the media industry.
 She is also a 2012 graduate of the inaugural class of BET’s THR!VE Executive Development Program.
 Khadijah is a proud member of Delta Sigma Theta Sorority, Inc. and uses her spare time to work in the fields of philanthropy and human development.
 She has traveled and served on delegations to South Africa, Rome, Russia, China and the United Kingdom, and has worked with the United Nations to help aspiring business women from Iraq.